Scalpel Free Vasectomy FAQ

 Can there be blood in semen?

-A small amount can occur for several weeks after the procedure.
-It is usually harmless but let us know if it is heavy, painful, or persistent.
+A small amount can occur for once or twice within several weeks after the procedure.
+It is usually harmless but settles without any treatment.
+Let us know if you have any concerns.

 Post-vasectomy test

-• Do the test at least 16 weeks after the procedure and after 25 or more ejaculations.
+• Please do the test at least 16 weeks after the procedure and after 25 or more ejaculations.

 • Use the container and referral form we provide.